astleychen/status-bot/README.md

 # status-bot

-An IRC bot to listen and save standups' activities and able to organize the saved data into a wiki-friendly format.
+An IRC bot which is able to record standups activities in a particular IRC channel and do status reporting in a media-wiki friendly format.